-This month we interview popular Jamaican actor Paul Campbell.
+We interview popular Jamaican actor Paul Campbell.
 One of Jamaica’s most heralded contemporary actor, Paul has appeared any many screen and stage productions.
-Some of his most notable works are his leading roles in Palm Picture’s Lunatic, the notorious & unforgettable villain priest, in Dancehall Queen (1997) and the highest grossing film out of Jamaica, Third World Cop (1999).
+Some of his most notable works are his leading roles in Palm Picture’s Lunatic, the notorious & unforgettable villain priest, in Dancehall Queen (1997), and the highest-grossing film out of Jamaica, Third World Cop (1999).
 This month Paul takes time from his busy schedule to talk about one of his upcoming projects.

 Q: How old were you when you knew you would become an actor?